 A charming street lined with shops, from funky to designer, and cool little restaurants, King Street in historic Charleston is the perfect place to spend the day shopping with your teenager.

 Wild Blue Ropes Adventure Park

-On James Island, families can dangle dozens of feet in the air as they overcome their fear and step out into the air with just a rope beneath their feet.
+On James Island, families can dangle dozens of feet from the ground as they overcome their fear and step out into air with just a rope beneath their feet.
 Wild Blue Ropes Adventure Park offers three stories of obstacles sure to challenge even the most adventure-seeking teenager, all while keeping everyone safely harnessed in.
-And ever had the desire to leap off a platform 40 feet in the air?
+And if you've ever had the desire to leap off a platform 40 feet in the air?
 You can do that, too.
 In fact, we'd recommend it.

 Day at the Beach and Dinner on Sullivan's Island

-Isle of Palms, just a few miles north of Charleston, has one of the most beautiful public beaches in America.
+Just a few miles north of Charleston, Isle of Palms has one of the most beautiful public beaches in America.
 And no worries if you weren't able to pack an umbrella and beach chairs on the plane.
-You can rent them at Isle of Palms County Park, right in the beach.
-They'll even set up them up for you.
-Then head over to Sullivan's Island, just the next island over, for a dinner on Middle Street.
+You can rent them at Isle of Palms County Park, right on the beach.
+They'll even set them up for you.
+Then head over to Sullivan's Island, the next island over, for dinner on Middle Street.
 A dozen great restaurants spill onto the street with outdoor seating and a super laid-back, beachy feel.
 Your teenager just might be impressed with how hip it feels.
 Maybe.